cynricshu/ODataTransformer/README.md

 This project is my graduation design.
-It is focus on transform OData query options ($filter, $skip, $top...) to hql and mongodb query sentence using Java.
+It is focus on transform OData query options ($filter, $skip, $top...) to hql and datasource.mongodb query sentence using Java.

 I want to build a component that is easy to be embedded to any Java web applications.
 This component must be light and easy to use.